 While plants and flowers are a great way to decorate, not every plant is safe for your home.
 We know poison oak shouldn’t be touched, and to keep poinsettias away from our pets, but did you know some of your favorite blooms may have toxic properties as well?

-We’ve rounded up a list of almost 200 common poisonous plants so you can be sure you’re picking the safest options.
+To help you get a better understanding, we’ve rounded up a list of almost 200 common poisonous plants so you can be sure you’re picking the safest options.
 Most of these plants are safe to grow and keep in your home, but should be avoided if you’re concerned of accidental ingestion from a hungry pet or curious child.
-Look through the list of plant names and make sure no one in your home is at risk.
+Browse through the list of plant names and make sure no one in your home is at risk.

 Explanation of toxicity levels